Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Franklin's

-Great little brunch spot that is super close with a French vibe
+Great little brunch spot in the heart of the south historic district with a strong French vibe

 Franklin’s/5 West Liberty St./912-200-4045